trpubins/fantasy-baseball-sse/README.md

 # Fantasy Baseball

-This project utilizes a microservices framework to generate player values (in auction $$) for use in a fantasy baseball auction draft.
+This project utilizes a server-sent-events (SSE) framework to generate player values (in auction $$) for use in a fantasy baseball auction draft.

 ## Motivation